 This is a touchy subject but also something that you would want to consider.
 Guests understand that wedding is a significant celebration, and there is either a registry or a monetary gift involved.
 Instead of doing a registry, you can stick to a monetary gift to help you recover some funds.

 This is not to say that you are recovering funds through your guests, which is not the wedding’s whole premise.
-It is still a celebration, but also, the reality is your guests will come bearing gifts – regardless if you choose to do a registry or a monetary.
+It is still a celebration, but the reality is that your guests will come bearing gifts – regardless of whether you choose to do a registry or a monetary.

 11. Be fair to yourself

 Know that there will be unknowns in your wedding planning journey.